Technician Tuesday Report – Clean BC Photo Shoot and Pole Seining – August 2nd

 Continuing from last week, Cain and Renée also checked the fish traps set in Glen Urquhart creek, moved any caught fish outside of the exclusion area and re-set the traps.
 Both were excited to see that one trap had caught 46 fish!
 Cain enjoyed watching the Coho and stickleback fish in the creek.
 Monitoring the traps offered a much appreciated escape from the sun as the tall vegetation along the creek provides a lot of shade.
 This is something the techs can look forward to every week because the traps will be checked and re-set on a daily basis.

 On Friday, the team started the morning with seal monitoring.
-It was forecasted to be an especially hot day so everyone headed inside afterward to get some office work done and have a break from the sun.
+It was forecast to be an especially hot day so everyone headed inside afterward to get some office work done and have a break from the sun.
 The final task of the week was to check the fish traps for the last time until next week.

 Related Posts